A snail with a brown shell and body crawling on a green grass blade against a blurred light background.

 Sessions are shaped collaboratively to respect your goals, access needs, and the depth of your unique path.
 Rates are $160/hour with sliding scale available.

-For residents of New York and Colorado, I offer therapy via telehealth or phone, as well as in-person sessions at my office in Rochester, NY.
+For residents of New York State and Colorado, I offer therapy via telehealth or phone.
 My therapeutic approach is deeply somatic and trauma-informed, grounded in a queer, decolonial framework that honors your full lived experience.
 I critically engage with the systemic and cultural forces that often pathologize or marginalize identities, creating a compassionate space where healing can unfold authentically and safely.

 Somatic therapy is a body-centered approach that recognizes the intimate connection between the mind, body, and nervous system in healing from trauma, stress, and emotional dysregulation.
 Trauma and overwhelming experiences are often stored not just in memory, but physically—in muscle tension, breath patterns, posture, and nervous system activation.
 Somatic therapy helps you become aware of these bodily sensations and responses, allowing you to safely process and release stored tension or trauma.

-Using evidence-based modalities from my trainings in Internal Family Systems (IFS), Somatic Experiencing, and Eye Movement Desensitization and Reprocessing (EMDR), I tailor each session to your unique needs — always moving at a pace that respects and listens to your body.
+Using evidence-based modalities from my trainings in Internal Family Systems (IFS) and Somatic Experiencing, I tailor each session to your unique needs — always moving at a pace that respects and listens to your body.
 This relational and embodied work supports reconnecting with your internal resources, fostering resilience, and cultivating a stronger sense of safety and presence in daily life.